US Soccer equalizes pay in milestone with women, men - NewsBreak

 “We saw it as an opportunity, an opportunity to be leaders in this front and join in with the women’s side and U.S. Soccer.
 So we’re just excited that this is how we were able to get the deal done,” said Walker Zimmerman, a defender who is part of the U.S. National Team Players Association leadership group.

-FIFA has increased the total to $440 million for the 2022 men’s World Cup , and its president, Gianni Infantino, has proposed that FIFA double the women’s prize money to $60 million for the 2023 Women’s World Cup, in which FIFA has increased the teams to 32.
+FIFA has increased the total to $440 million for the 2022 men’s World Cup, and its president, Gianni Infantino, has proposed that FIFA double the women’s prize money to $60 million for the 2023 Women’s World Cup, in which FIFA has increased the number of teams to 32.

 As part of the settlement, players will split $22 million, about one-third of what they had sought in damages.
 The USSF also agreed to establish a fund with $2 million to benefit the players in their post-soccer careers and charitable efforts aimed at growing the sport for women.